markmi/acpphint/README.md

 - Later: fix naming error in 2 makefile.* files.

-- Later: I've rerun the 4 CA78C cpu cpuset-restricted examples that were for lack of cpu lockdowns --because the original data looks to have had competing non-benchmark activity that made for problematical data.
+- Later: I've rerun the 4 CA78C cpu cpuset-restricted examples that were for lack of cpu lockdowns --because the original data looked to possibly have had competing non-benchmark activity that made for problematical data.
+The result was\
+  somewhat less messy for the plot curves --but still messy.
+  No messes observed for any cpu clock down testing so far.
+  Looks like the wide variability is tied to thread migration activity among the cpuset restricted set of cores.

 Notes:
 - The LLVM15 libc++ include __type_traits/is_convertible.h